 HMRC - IHTM42650 - Other Taxes And Investigation: Heritage

 Heritage section deals with all aspects of claims for Conditional Exemption (IHTM11260), or Offers in Lieu of Tax.
-You cannot raise a final calculation inheritance tax on a trust charge until you have received their advice.
+You cannot raise a final calculation Inheritance Tax on a trust charge until you have received their advice.

 Refer the file to Heritage section giving details of